-We collect this information for the purpose of our legitimate interests in maintaining and managing our Website and ensuring its security.
+We collect this information for the purpose of our legitimate interests in maintaining and managing our Website, ensuring its security and in-house marketing.
 If you do not want us to collect this information you can use your web browser’s “do not track” (“DNT”) facility to tell us that you don’t want to be tracked when you visit our Website.
 Further information about DNT can be found here.

 How long do we keep this information for?

 We will only keep information about your visit to our Website for as long as is necessary for the purposes we’ve mentioned.

 Where do we transfer this information to?